 Facebook (FB) Received its Third Buy in a Row

-After Nomura and Cowen & Co. gave Facebook (NASDAQ: FB) a Buy rating last month, the company received another Buy, this time from KeyBanc.
-Analyst Andy Hargreaves maintained a Buy rating on Facebook today and set a price target of $248.00.
+After Nomura and Cowen & Co. gave Facebook (NASDAQ: FB) a Buy rating last month, the company received another Buy, this time from Rosenblatt Securities.
+Analyst Mark Zgutowicz reiterated a Buy rating on Facebook today and set a price target of $263.00.
 The company’s shares closed last Monday at $223.23, close to its 52-week high of $224.20.

+According to TipRanks.com, Zgutowicz is a 5-star analyst with an average return of 21.1% and a 68.5% success rate.
+Zgutowicz covers the Technology sector, focusing on stocks such as Trade Desk, Criteo SA, and Pinterest.

-Currently, the analyst consensus on Facebook is a Strong Buy with an average price target of $248.09, which is a 12.0% upside from current levels.
+Facebook has an analyst consensus of Strong Buy, with a price target consensus of $246.77, an 11.4% upside from current levels.
 In a report issued on January 15, Guggenheim also maintained a Buy rating on the stock with a $275.00 price target.

 See today’s analyst top recommended stocks >>